yerTools/simple-frontend-stack/README.md

 ### 2. Docker Deployment (Full Stack)

-The project includes a Dockerfile for containerized deployment of both frontend and PocketBase backend:
+The project includes a robust, multi-stage Dockerfile for containerized deployment of both frontend and PocketBase backend:

 ```bash
 # Build the Docker image